christopher-w-murphy/Digital-HTC-Architecture/README.md

 Note that Python 3 is also required.
 However, this is installed as a dependency in the installer script step below if it's not already on your machine.
 I'm using Python 3.9.
 At least Python 3.6 is needed to run this code, but I haven't tested different Python versions.

 ### Setup
 Clone this repo.
-Open a terminal and run:
+One optional is to open a terminal and run:
 ```
 git clone https://github.com/christopher-w-murphy/Digital-HTC-Architecture.git
 ```